“>

 What Is a TPO?
 Tree Preservation Orders Explained

-A Tree Preservation Order (TPO) is a legal order made by a local planning authority that protects specific trees or groups of trees.
-Once a TPO is in place, you must apply for and receive written consent from the council before carrying out any work on the protected tree — including pruning, as well as felling.
-Getting this wrong is a criminal offence with potentially significant fines.
+A Tree Preservation Order is a legal designation made by a local planning authority that requires you to obtain written consent before carrying out any significant work on a protected tree — including pruning, not just felling.
+Here is what you need to understand.

 How TPOs Work